SaeedRahmani/DRL_MPC_for_AVs/src_ray_version/README.md

 ## TODO

 - [x] Can specify action space whether creating envs using cfg.
-- [ ] Manual MPC is unsure whether it is working
+- [ ] Manual MPC is unsure whether it is working (config not working in original version, BUG)
 - [ ] Check the if-statement w/ Saeed.
   - [ ] What else constraint components do we consider or not?
   - [ ] Add collision constraints in MPC (TODO)